 Redundancy is the backup resource put in place at the data center.
-Should here be a failure in the supply of power, there should be generators and UPS to keep the system running.
+Should there be a failure in the supply of power, there should be generators and UPS to keep the system running.

 If there is an interruption in the services of the internet service provider, there should be an alternative.
 Also, in case of too much load on a server, there should be another standby server.

-Scalability refers to the capability of the system to handle occasional increased and sudden loads on the server.
+Scalability refers to the capability of the system to handle occasionally increased and sudden loads on the server.

-Scalability and redundancy ensure higher uptime and a consistent performance.
+Scalability and redundancy ensure higher uptime and consistent performance.